JvanderKaaij/RenderGL/libraries/imgui/docs/BACKENDS.md

     imgui_impl_allegro5.cpp

 Emscripten is also supported!
-The SDL+GL, GLFW+GL and SDL+WebGPU examples are all ready to build and run with Emscripten.
+The SDL+GL, GLFW+GL and SDL+WebGPU examples are all ready to build and init with Emscripten.

 ### Backends for third-party frameworks, graphics API or other languages